VeyronSakai/VeUnityBuild/README.md

 ...
 ```

+If you encounter the above errors, try the following:

+- In the case of executing a build with a GUI,
   - Check if the Android NDK is installed.
+  - Check if Preferences > External Tools > Android > Android NDK path is set correctly.
+  - **Uncheck the "Android NDK Installed with Unity (recommended)" checkbox.
+    Then turn it back on and try to build Android.**
+- In case of executing a build from the command line (including execution with CI)
   - Check if the environment variable ANDROID_NDK_ROOT is set correctly.